Twins Daily's Seth Stohs [PODCAST]

 Twins Daily’s Seth Stohs [PODCAST]

-The Twins snapped a four-game losing skid Monday night with a 4-2 win over the Brewers at Miller Park in Milwaukee.
-The Twins are now 11-6 on the season.
+The Twins have won four of their past five games heading into Tuesday's contest with the Milwaukee Brewers at Target Field (7:10 p.m., WJON).
+The Twins are 15-8 on the season.

-Twins Daily's Seth Stohs joined "Hang Up and Listen" Tuesday to discuss all things Twins.

-This week, Seth talks about Sano and Berrios' slow starts, the emergence of Randy Dobnak (and his long-term outlook), the lack of hitting so far this season in MLB, whether the Astros' punishment at the hands of their peers is justified and much more.
+Twins Daily's Seth Stohs joins us every Tuesday on WJON's "Hang Up and Listen."
+This week, Seth discusses Mitch Garver and Luis Arraez's struggles, who the Twins' ace is at this point in the season, Rocco Baldelli's bullpen usage and more.